DataDog/documentation/content/en/tracing/setup/go.md

 See all available options in the [configuration documentation][11].

 We highly recommend using `DD_ENV`, `DD_SERVICE`, and `DD_VERSION` to set `env`, `service`, and `version` for your services.
 Check out the [Unified Service Tagging][12] documentation for recommendations on how to configure these environment variables.
-These variables are available for version 1.24.0+ of the Go tracer.
+These variables are available for versions 1.24.0+ of the Go tracer.

 You may also elect to provide `env`, `service`, and `version` through the tracer's API: